FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-22-world-migration.md

 ---
-title: Migrating Your World Between Vanilla and Spigot
+title: Migrating Your Minecraft Java World Between Vanilla and Spigot
 tags: General
 description: Convert a vanilla world to or from Spigot or any of its forks.
 keywords: